-Storm restoration in Simpson
+Storm damage restoration in Simpson

 Simpson is a small Johnson County village of roughly 45 people tucked in the Little Egypt region of far southern Illinois, where Gulf moisture fuels some of the most intense severe weather in the state.
 An EF-2 tornado tracked nearly 16 miles through the county in March 2025, and the county was part of a regional FEMA major disaster declaration shortly after.
 Supercells pushing northeast out of the Mississippi and Ohio River valleys bring large hail and straight-line winds regularly, derechos have pushed 70-plus mph winds through the region, and the Cache River watershed adds recurring flash flood exposure on top of it.
 Storm Damage 911 connects homeowners here with vetted, licensed local pros for a free assessment.